chrisb86/docker-ssh-jumphost/README.md

 In this example the whole container is readonly and directories that have to be writable are mounted with tmpfs.

-Just create the _docker-compose.yml_ run `docker-compose up -d --build`and you're done.
+Just create the _docker-compose.yml_ run `docker compose up -d`and you're done.